brendanjodowd/SAS/README.md

 ```SAS
 %rename_var(dataset_name , old_var= , new_var= , warn=YES);
 ```
 A handy macro for changing variable names.
 Uses ```proc datasets``` and so is fairly efficient.
-Includes and optional variable, `WARN`.
+Includes an optional variable, `WARN`.
 If set to YES (default), you get a warning in the log if `old_var` does not exist.
 Or you can set `warn` to NO, which will make no changes to the dataset and will generate no warning, and this is useful for managing inconsistent datasets.

 ### add_label
 ```SAS